 Common Injuries in Back and Spinal Injury Cases

 Back and spinal injuries can range from painful soft-tissue damage to life-altering neurological trauma.
-Because the spine protects the spinal cord and supports nearly all movement, even a single injury can have lasting effects on mobility, work, and quality of life.

 Common injuries in back and spinal injury cases include: